magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 **Issue**: _Content Security Policy error_.
 The storefront displays the following error in the console log: `The Content-Security-Policy directive frame-ancestors does not support the source expression unsafe-inline`.
 Storefront performance is not affected. <!--- MC-42613-->

 **Issue**: _Anomalies with PayPal Credit display of gift card amounts_.
-When PayPal Credit is enabled and multiple gift card amounts are configured, if a shopper changes the amount for the value of a gift card, the storefront does not update the amount for installment payments. <!--- MC-42499 AC-344-->
+When PayPal Credit is enabled and multiple gift card amounts are configured, if a shopper changes the amount for the value of a gift card, the storefront does not update the amount for installment payments.
+A fix for this issue will be included in Adobe Commerce 2.4.4 and Magento Open Source 2.4.4.<!--- MC-42499 AC-344-->

 **Issue**:  _The **Add to order** button does not work for products added to the cart by SKU_.
 Magento displays this error message when you click on the **Add to order** button after adding products to the order by SKU: `An error has happened during application run`.
 Products are not added to the cart. **Workaround**: Use the Add Products feature. <!--- AC-345-->